States/ruipereira.github.io/_pages/publications.md

 Bringing Green Software to Computer Science Curriculum - Perspectives from Researchers and Educators
 João Saraiva, Rui Pereira and Ziliang Zong
-In 26th annual conference on Innovation and Technology in Computer Science Education (ITiCSE), (Paderborn, Germany, 2021) - **Submitted**
+26th annual conference on Innovation and Technology in Computer Science Education (ITiCSE) - **Submitted**

-**[Journal]**
-Ranking Programming Languages by Energy Efficiency.
-Rui Pereira, Marco Couto, Francisco Ribeiro, Rui Rua, Jácome Cunha, João Paulo Fernandes, João Saraiva
-In Journal of Science of Computer Programming
-(To Appear)

 **[Journal]**
 GreenHub: A Large-Scale Collaborative Approach to Battery Consumption Analysis of Android Devices.